robscc/resume/RESUME.md

 It's an online lottery-like Game App.

-- 1.Implemented all backend services along
+- 1.Implemented all backend services alone.
 - 2.Designed the backend services structure,include lottery-pool-generator,lottery-pool-manager,gift-distributer.
 Use MySQL, Redis, Mongodb to develop, all the backend services are scalable.

 ###### DuweiGameCenter